BLSHEE22/four-part-composer/README.md

 ACE™ (Algorithmic Composition Engine).

+Current features:
-makeFourParts.py -> Writes a 16-bar, four-part harmonized tune.
+- makeFourParts.py -> Writes a 16-bar, four-part harmonized tune.
-melody.py -> Generates a 16-bar melody from a randomly built scale.
+- melody.py -> Generates a 16-bar melody from a randomly built scale.

-Current development goals:
+Features in development:
 - 'counter.py' -> Writes a counter-melody to a given melody.
 - 'harmony.py -> Combines the power of 'counter.py' and the original harmonization logic to create natural sounding four-part harmonies.